 Following clues and footprints, the princes spy the pirates!
-An innocent kick in the pants leads to a series of sight gags, pratfalls (“In the Boo-tay”) and eventually a head on meeting with the guys and gals.
+An innocent kick in the pants leads to a series of sight gags, pratfalls (“In the Boo-tay”), and eventually a head-on meeting between the guys and gals.
 The pirates have not only found the princes, but they also have discovered a map of their own!
 Who will follow the map and find the magic milk first?
-Thanks to surprise visits from both Sponge Bag and Soggy Susan (and some interaction with audience members), the maps are magically altered no longer showing the way to the milk.
+Thanks to surprise visits from both Sponge Bag and Soggy Susan (and some interaction with audience members), the maps are magically altered, no longer showing the way to the milk.
 Now, only the image of a unicorn (“Unicorn”) appears on the map.
 How will our pirates and princes reverse their spells now?

-When Act Two begins, it’s every pirate and prince for his or herself as they scour the island in search of a unicorn (“The Act Two Opener”).
-A series of chance meetings proves love is in the air; Lady Katie is not only in search of the unicorn, but she also has feelings for Prince Alexander, Lady Bonny flirts with Prince Phillip and Lady Mary is clearly love struck with Prince Steve.
+When Act II begins, it’s every pirate and prince for his or herself as they scour the island in search of a unicorn (“The Act Two Opener”).
+A series of chance meetings proves love is in the air; Lady Katie is not only in search of the unicorn, but she also has feelings for Prince Alexander, Lady Bonny flirts with Prince Phillip, and Lady Mary is clearly lovestruck with Prince Steve.
 But love or no love, they must all find the unicorn who may help cure the curse!

 Lady Bonny – A grand lady of royal blood, who is turned into “Captain Bonny,” a fierce pirate.